High 5: A conversation with David Bos

 Data and technology impact our operating model through three angles: automation, insights, and augmentation.

-The second is providing actionable insights from data.
-Insights about customer journey, player journey.
-Sentiment analyses and feedback on product development.
-We give that feedback to our clients.
+The second is providing actionable insights on customer journeys and player journeys, sentiment analysis, and feedback on product development that we give to our clients.

-Those three areas impact not only our operating model but also affects the way we earn money and the services we deliver.
+Those three areas impact not only our operating model but also how we earn money and the services we deliver.
 It all ties back to our company’s innovation.

-Innovation is, in fact, not just thinking about new solutions, but exploring business models.
-It’s capturing our peoples’ mindset and enable them to improve and achieve more.
-Putting automation at their fingertips with low-coding is a good example.
+Innovation isn’t just thinking about new solutions but exploring business models.
+It captures our peoples’ mindset and enables them to improve and achieve more — putting automation at their fingertips with low coding is a good example.
 That’s why I personally don’t see changing our business model as a threat.
-On the contrary, I see it as a tremendous opportunity.
+On the contrary, it is a tremendous opportunity.

-We are an insights-driven organization where people make the difference.
+We are an insights-driven organization where people make a difference.
 You could say, “Oh, you’re a data guy, so you like robots more than people.”
 I don’t fit that stereotype.
-I’m a people person and I truly believe that people will always make the difference.
+I’m a people person, and I believe people will always make a difference.

-Agents have a paramount role in innovation and data.
-Not only to provide current services but to develop new ones.
+Agents have a paramount role in innovation and data — not only providing current services but developing new ones.
 For a lot of our agents, 5CA is one of their first jobs.
-It’s the stepping stone of their career and they can learn a lot in the CX field.
+It’s the stepping stone of their career, and they can learn a lot in the CX field.

 We offer MOOCs (massive online open courses) and programs to give them even more skills.
-But we also use their capabilities because they’re the ones working with for clients with the end-customers.
+But we also use their capabilities because they’re the ones working with our clients with the end customers.
+Our agents are the front runners for us.
+They’re the tip of the spear — our most valuable asset.

 So, for me, it’s about technology and about people.
 We can’t have one without the other.
 The company sells, the tech sells, but it’s our agents who make the difference.

-Question 4 — In broad strokes, can you give us an introduction to 5CA’s data strategy?
-What’s the client’s role in this and how will we be collaborating with them on the solutions?
+In broad strokes, can you give us an introduction to 5CA’s data strategy?
+What’s the client’s role in this, and how will collaborate with them on the solutions?

-We see data as the fuel for our organization, providing the basis for automation, to create insights and machine data to augment our agents.
+We see data as fuel for our organization, providing the basis for automation to create insights and machine data to augment our agents.
 Focusing on the right things is important to make our services as lean as possible.
 It’s the insights that create new avenues.

 When we start an initiative, we start small.
-We come up with a proof of concept with a launching customer and develop it further together.
+We develop a proof of concept with a launching customer and develop it together.
 From onboarding to scaling, we productize our solutions step-by-step.

 How about the ‘shadow side’ of our data strategy?
 In which areas do we need to improve?

-One of our key learnings is focus.
-A common trap is developing new products and work on things for months but without clear defined business value.
-That’s always a pitfall because enthusiasm can make people forget what’s necessary and how the definition of success looks like.
-We need to remind ourselves of that every day.
+One of our key learnings is focus: a common trap is developing new products and working on things for months without clearly defined business value.
+That’s always a pitfall because enthusiasm can make people forget what’s necessary and what the definition of success looks like — we need to remind ourselves of that every day.

 We have two very successful solutions we’re already rolling out to clients.

 One is Agent Help.
-We’ve seen a lot of hyping in the market about chatbots, but a lot of failures in that area, too.
-Agent Help is perfect for companies looking to enhance their chatbot solutions but also a great way to start with bots.
+We’ve seen a lot of hype in the market about chatbots, but a lot of failures in that area, too.
+Agent Help is perfect for companies looking to enhance their chatbot solutions and is a great way to start with bots.

-We’ve also started to deploy a translation portal enriched with CX terminology and sector specific content.
-Basically, ticket information comes in from 90+ languages and our platform translates it into the language you want.
-For example, English agents answer in English, the program then translates the answer back to the language from the original query.
-All in real-time and which the enhanced content.
+We’ve also started to deploy a translation portal enriched with CX terminology and sector-specific content.
+Basically, ticket information comes in from 90+ languages, and our platform translates it into the language you require.
+For example, English agents answer in English; the program then translates the answer back to the language from the original query — all in real-time, with enhanced content.

 We have specific gaming content specialized for CX in the gaming industry, for example.
 It helps standardize and increases quality, so the customer isn’t thinking, “Hey, I’m talking to Google Translate.”
-So, if you have a specific gaming slang, you receive a translation that makes sense.
+So, if you have specific game terminology, you receive a translation that makes sense.

 Like what you just read?